-In 1997 Kohanga Reo could not use a multiple of domain names such as .ac.nz or .org.nz as they did not fit in the self appointed body of the New Zealand’s Internet pre determined suffixes so a denied request for a specific Māori domain name was asked for and denied by another sub group of the self appointed geeks that controlled iwi.nz .
+In 1997 Kohanga Reo could not use and were denied a multiple of domain name suffixes such as .ac.nz or .org.nz as they did not fit in the self appointed body of the New Zealand’s Internet pre-determined suffixes.
+Kohanga requested a specific Māori domain name and were again denied by another sub group of the self appointed geeks.

 Again in 2001 and 2002, several attempts for .maori.nz to be created to represent online Māori was termed racist and separatist and was met with some pubic outcry by non Māori.
 In 2001 and 2002 .iwi.nz was touted to be used instead of .maori.nz, again with out consultation.

 Up to 2017, seeking the rights for Māori language to be used with macrons and for the Māori Language Act and Treaty to be recognised and for Māori to have a fair disputes process that any other organisation enjoys, were all battles Māori fought for within the New Zealand Domain Name system.
 Some representation issues are still being ignored today in 2017 such as disputes of Māori tribal names and intellectual property rights and Treaty recognition.

 Hidden History of achievements